Importing a Design from PADS Logic & PADS Layout

 Working with Imported Documents

 In PADS Logic, all design work begins on the page, which is the logical working area of the design, and there can be multiple schematic pages within a single PADS schematic design file.

 In Altium Designer, the logical design area begins with a document, and for each document, there is a file stored on the hard drive.

-This means that each Altium Designer schematic sheet (page) is represented by a schematic document file, which is a key conceptual difference to keep in mind.
+This means that each Altium Designer schematic sheet (page) is represented by a schematic document file, an important conceptual difference to remember.
 Note that an Altium Designer project can also include multiple documents of varying types (beyond just schematic and PCB design documents), depending on the nature of the design project.

 Object Translation Limitations